open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a>, add a `JuryMember` object to its `.designContest.juryMembers` array, and map to the jury member's `.name`
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot), add a `JuryMember` object to its `.designContest.juryMembers` array, and map to the jury member's `.name`

 ```xml
 <cac:TechnicalCommitteePerson>